winccoa/javascript-examples/telegram_bot/javascript/tgbot/README.md

 ### Handling messages from user

-Dpe "myBot.allowedChats" contains users'/groups' chat ids for users/groups which messages are handled.
+Dpe "myChannel.allowedChats" contains users'/groups' chat ids for users/groups which messages are handled.
 Currently only two commands are implemented: "/set" and "/ack"

 For using this functionality:

- - Find chat id in dpe "myBot.chatIds".
+ - Find chat id in dpe "myChannel.chatIds".
- - add the chat id to dpe "myBot.allowedChats".
+ - add the chat id to dpe "myChannel.allowedChats".
  - To set a DPE value, send a message like "/set DPE-name newValue" (*Mind:" for boolean variables only values 0 and false (case insensitive) mean false).
  - To acknowledge an alarm, send a message like "/ack DPE-name"